PatriciaFeio/devchallenges_interior-consultant/README.md

 - What was your experience?
   It was another great experience from devChallenges
 - What have you learned/improved?
-  I improved implementing a menu overlay.
+  I improved implementing a menu overlay and why to use inherit padding to let the child be positioned to match the parents width and padding
 - Your wisdom? :)
   Test before and after deploy.